djgroen/FabSim3/INSTALL.md

 6. To enable use of FabSim on any other remote machine, make sure that (a) machines.yml contains the specific details of the remote machine, and (b) machines_user.yml contains the specific information for your user account and home directory for the machine.
 After that, simply type 'fab <machine_name> setup_fabsim'.

+## Installing plugins

+By default, FabSim3 comes with the FabMD plugin installed.
+Other plugins can be installed, and are listed in deploy/plugins.yml.

+To install a specific plugin, simply type: `fab localhost install_plugin:<plug_name>`

+To create your own plugin, please refer to doc/CreatingPlugins.md

 ## Testing FabSim

 The easiest way to test FabSim is to simply go to the base directory of your FabSim installation and try the examples below.